 As the lead organiser of the Energy caucus Brenda Martin put it: “Restrictive, outdated and centralised power solutions, such as coal, shale gas and nuclear, should be rejected in favour of job-creating, renewable technology options.”

-Seven peer-reviewed and published national & international energy reports were analysed prior to the 2013 Energy Caucus and key findings presented at the joint meeting of civil society organisations who travelled to Cape Town to strategise together this week.
+Seven peer-reviewed and published national and international energy reports were analysed prior to the 2013 Energy Caucus and key findings presented at the joint meeting of civil society organisations who travelled to Cape Town to strategise together this week.
 At the caucus, founded in 2002 to address energy justice, the leaders of over 30 civil society organisations met for two days to deliberate crucial considerations for South Africa’s energy security.